kstenerud/streamux/streamux-specification.md

 There are two main phases to a Streamux session: the negotiation phase and the application phase.

 The negotiation phase begins with each peer sending an identifier message, followed by at least one negotiation message.
-Communication in the negotiation phase is synchronous after the first negotiation message, and becomes asynchronous when the phase ends.
-Once negotiation has successfully completed, the application phase begins.
+Each peer sends these two initial messages unprompted, and then reads the identifier and first negotiation message that were sent by the other peer.

+Negotiation may end after these initial messages, or may continue as a further series of synchronous negotiation messages, depending on the [negotiation mode](#negotiation-modes).

+Once negotiation ends, the application phase begins, at which point all communication is asynchronous.

 A typical session might look something like this:

 | Peer X        | Peer Y        |
 | ------------- | ------------- |